 David Chute is a film and television critic based in Los Angeles.
 Born and raised in Maine, Chute was staff film critic for The Kennebec Journal, Maine Times, The Boston Phoenix and The Los Angeles Herald Examiner.
 He interviewed Stephen King for Take One, David Cronenberg, Roger Corman, Joe Dante, John Sayles, John Waters and Mira Nair for Film Comment, Lawrence Kasdan for American Film, Jackie Chan and Pedro Almodovar for the LA Weekly, and Francis Ford Coppola and Philip Kaufman for the L.A.
 Times.
 Most recently David was senior writer, marketing and communications at UCLA School of Theater, Film and Television.
 Follow David on Facebook.

 Jacob Combs is a film writer for TOH! based in New York.
 He was born and raised in Los Angeles, where his mom—a former screenwriter—and his dad—a gaffer—gave him one piece of advice: don't go into show business.
 Following in his parents' footsteps (but ignoring their wise suggestion), he has done just that.
 He works as a script supervisor at Blue Sky Studios.
 His writing on politics and marriage equality can be read on the Huffington Post and the blog Equality on Trial, where he is a contributor and co-editor.
 Follow him on Twitter.

-Amy Dawes writes regularly about film and television for publications including Directors Guild Quarterly, Emmy Magazine and The LA Times.
+Amy Dawes is a screenwriter who writes regularly about film and television for TOH! and other publications including Directors Guild Quarterly, Emmy Magazine and The LA Times.
 She is a former senior features editor and film reviewer at Variety, where she covered the independent film and festival scene beginning in the early ‘90s.
 She lives in Los Angeles, where she graduated from USC with a master’s degree in professional writing.
+Follow her on Twitter.